Bree0001/Warigia-s-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my mentors:
+I would like to thank my mentor:

 - GitHub: [Shaquille Ndunda](https://github.com/shaqdeff)